james-middleton/Family-Handbook/README.md

 English teaching at Darlinghurst lets children hear, say and read different styles of language.
 They learn to imitate writing from their class reading books, with games and activities that help them understand what the writing means and to learn to use the language themselves.
 They also learn to plan, edit and think about their writing.
-This includes learning aboutgrammar, punctuation and spelling (spelling tests continue up to Year 6).
+This includes learning about grammar, punctuation and spelling (spelling tests continue up to Year 6).

 >_**Write for 10** is a daily activity that improves imagination, creative writing and writing stamina.
 Children write for 10 minutes